JetBrains/amper/docs/Documentation.md

 ## Compose Hot Reload (experimental)

-Amper supports [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload) in experimental mode, allowing user to see UI changes in real-time without restarting the application.
-This significantly improves the developer experience by shortening the feedback loop.
+Amper supports [Compose Hot Reload](https://github.com/JetBrains/compose-hot-reload), allowing you to see UI changes in real-time without restarting the application.
+This significantly improves the developer experience by shortening the feedback loop during UI development.

-### Setup

-#### Configuration
+### Configuration

-To enable Compose Hot Reload, create the following `jvm/app` module:
+To enable Compose Hot Reload, use a `jvm/app` module, and set `compose.experimental.hotReload` to `enabled`:

 ```yaml
 product: jvm/app